elbCHEM/elbCHEM/README.md

+# 👋 Hi everybody!
+I’m @elbCHEM
-- 👋 Hi, I’m @elbCHEM.
-I am a PhD student at the Department of Chemistry at the University of Copenhagen.
+- 📚 I am a PhD student at the Department of Chemistry at the University of Copenhagen.
 - 👀 I’m interested in Computational High-Entropy Alloys.
+- 💬 I speak Danish 🇩🇰 and English 🇬🇧.
+- 💻 I mainly use Python 🐍, but also have experience with Cython, MATLAB, and C++.
 - 😄 Pronouns: He/Him

 <!---